slarmoo/.github/profile/webServices/uiTesting/uiTesting.md

 ![BrowserStack iPhone](javaScriptBrowserStackIPhone.png)

-BrowserStack offers free trials if you would like to see how your start up application works on a specific device.
+BrowserStack offers free trials if you would like to see how your startup application works on a specific device.